Introduction

 \[p(a_t\mid x_{1:t}, a_{<t}) \equiv \int ds_t \; p(s_t\mid x_{1:t}, a_{<t}) p(a_t\mid s_t)\]

 i.e. we can view action selection as the process of inferring the underlying state \(s_t \sim p(s_t\mid x_{1:t}, a_{<t})\), and then inferring the associated action \(a_t \sim p(a_t\mid s_t)\).
 But how do we appropriately define \(p(a_t\mid s_t)\) to represent an “ideal” agent?
 Naively we may consider \(p(a_t\mid s_t)\) to be a point-mass/Dirac-delta distribution centered at the optimal action \(a^{*}(s_t)\), however this does not provide a convenient notion of Bayesian inference.
-Instead we will consider a smoothed version that places the most weight on the optimal action \(a^{*}(s_t)\), but also places non-zero weight on other actions in a way that is correlated with an action/policy’s value.
-In order to define \(p(a_t\mid s_t)\) to satisfy this notion, it appears that the simplest description is in the form of a mixture distribution, introducing a policy variable \(\pi\) and writing,
+Instead we will consider a smoothed version that places the most weight on the optimal action \(a^{*}(s_t)\), but also places non-zero weight on other actions, in a way that is correlated with an action/policy’s value.
+In order to define \(p(a_t\mid s_t)\) to satisfy this notion, we will assume that \(p(a_t\mid s_t)\) takes the form of a mixture distribution, introducing a policy variable \(\pi\) and writing,

 \[p(a_t\mid s_t) = \int d\pi \; p(a_t, \pi\mid s_t) = \int d\pi \; p(\pi\mid s_t) \pi(a_t\mid s_t)\]

+A notable property of a mixture distribution is that we can write \(p(a_{\tau}\mid s_{\tau}) = \mathbb{E}_{p(\pi\mid s_{\tau})}[\pi(a_{\tau}\mid s_{\tau})]\), which – as we will see later – allows us to apply a variational bound.
 We then introduce a value system \(V_{\pi}(s)\), describing the value of policy \(\pi\) starting from the state \(s\).
 We can consider a Boltzmann preference over policies based on this value system,

 \[\begin{equation} \label{eqn:boltz} p(\pi\mid s_t) \propto \exp(\beta V_{\pi}(s_t)) \quad \quad (1) \end{equation}\]